SAJIB3489/rtos-stopwatch-iothub/README.md

 # RTOS Stopwatch System / RTOS Timer System

 ESP32‑S3 stopwatch with ultrasonic start/stop trigger, SSD1306 OLED, tri‑color LEDs, and push button.
 Built with FreeRTOS (tasks, queues, mutexes, ISR).
-Each completed “job” (timing run) is published to Azure IoT Hub and optionally appended to Google Sheets in near real time.
+Each completed “job” (timing run) is published to Google Sheets in near real time.

-Demo‑friendly: plug in, watch the OLED and LEDs, see events in Azure, and rows appear in a spreadsheet.
+Demo‑friendly: plug in, watch the OLED and LEDs, see events, and rows appear in a spreadsheet.